Challenging Authority: The Giver

 Key Questions

-• What central argument does writer Katharine Lee make about kids and screens in the article, “Less Screen Time Means a Better Mind and Body for Kids"?
+• What central argument does writer Katherine Lee make about kids and screens in the article, "Less Screen Time Means a Better Mind and Body for Kids"?
 Provide two pieces of evidence to support your answer.

 • What claim does Lee make about the benefits of reducing screen time?
 Does she provide specific evidence to support this claim?